qwyvonne/COVID19_analysis/README.md

 The labeled tweets were randomly divided by SWB into training and test sets with an 80:20 split.
 (A small number of tweet ids had been deleted and were no longer accessible for modeling, leaving 76 relevant and 387 irrelevant tweets.)

 Model Building
+SVM
+Logistics Regression
+Naive Bayes

 Performance Measurement
+Specificity, Sensitivity, PPV, NPV

 Conclusions
+These models necessarily reflect the judgment that went into the labeling.
+Moving forward, this could be improved by a larger set of data labeled by a group of experts who have reached consensus on the essential distinctions between relevant and irrelevant tweets.